Section Image

 Multi-generational residents live in the farming community of Greenwood

 Greenwood offers houses on spacious lots and acres of farmland tucked between rolling hills and rocky creeks.
 Some properties in this Columbia County township are so big that homeowners can hunt and fly fish in their own backyard.
 “I know people who live on 1 acre and other people who own like 50 acres,” says Jena Pass, a lifelong Greenwood resident and the township’s treasurer.
-Greenwood's own shopping and dining scene may be limited to one restaurant and a handful of farmstands, but this quiet environment has kept many of the community’s 1,900 residents around for generations.
+About 10 miles from big-box grocery stores in Bloomsburg, Greenwood's own shopping and dining scene is limited mostly to farmstands.
+But this quiet environment has kept many of the community’s 1,900 residents around for generations.
 Pass, for example, lives in a home that’s been in her family since 1940.
 “Not a lot of people move here because we are fairly secluded,” she says.
 “When we do get someone new, the whole town knows about them.”

 Greenwood has forested lots and farmland

-There’s a go-kart track and a summer camp in Greenwood
+Greenwood has a go-kart track and a summer camp

-Though homeowners often have plenty of land to explore, Greenwood also has a few recreation spaces.
-Dirt bikers and go-kart drivers loop around the Greenwood Valley Action Track, which hosts amateur races every Saturday between March and October.
+Although homeowners often have plenty of land to explore, Greenwood also has a few dedicated recreation spaces.
+Dirt bikers and go-kart drivers loop around the Greenwood Valley Action Tracks, which regularly hosts amateur races.
 Camp Victory is a 130-acre property for kids with disabilities and health issues.
 Several designated hunting grounds are nearby, including the State Game Lands Number 226, about 7 miles west.
-Deer, wild turkey, and cottontail rabbits live in this 4,335-acre plot of hardwood forest.
+Deer, wild turkeys and cottontail rabbits live in this 4,335-acre plot of hardwood forest.
 Locals can also snowmobile, cross-country ski and hike through the area.
-Ricketts Glen State Park, 20 miles north, has Appalachian Mountain hiking trails leading to waterfalls, lakes and campgrounds.
+Ricketts Glen State Park, 20 miles north, has Appalachian Mountains hiking trails that lead to waterfalls, lakes and campgrounds.
 Greenwood’s houses of worship include Emmanuel Baptist Church and Mill-Green United Methodist Church.

 The township sometimes deals with heavy rainfall and icy roads